 Leave a Legacy

-For those who are not concerned about the use of the assets during their lifetime – for care, or enjoyment – a charitable gift may be a regular occurrence.
+For those who see the value in the ministries at Campus Life, a charitable gift may be a regular occurrence.
 Others may choose to pass on assets after their death, in addition to, or sometimes in place of, passing on assets to family members.

 The options for charitable giving within an estate plan are varied.
 One option is to make a gift at death through a will or trust, which would then reduce the amount of the donor’s estate, and thus any estate taxes that would need to be paid.